-- Consumers often compare the cost of a part at their local O’Reilly’s or Advance Auto Parts to the cost of a part online…it’s hard for online retailers to win this comparison if they “pad” their part costs with additional profit margin to cover shipping
+- Consumers often compare the cost of a part at their local O’Reilly’s or Advance Auto Parts to the cost of a part online.
+It’s hard for online retailers to win this comparison if they “pad” their part costs with an additional profit margin to cover shipping.

 Fortunately, auto parts consumers seem somewhat tolerant of shipping charges, as many of the retailers we work with are successful while charging for shipping.
 Still, when you consider how much free shipping can increase sales (some ecommerce sites have reported 50-90% sales increases after adopting a free shipping policy), it’s a policy worth considering.

 Keep in mind that free shipping usually has an asterisk*.
 Auto parts retailers who are offering free shipping either:

 - Require consumers to order a certain dollar amount (like AutoPartsWarehouse.com or AdvanceAutoParts.com) to qualify for free shipping, and/or